jaaaco/meteor-build/readme.md

 # Meteor build image

-Use in your image make your builds run faster
+Use in your Dockerfile to make your builds run faster

 ```
 FROM jaaaco:meteor-build:1.4.4.1